MeliodasX/regula-js/README.md

 - ```identifier``` key is how Regula.JS knows what input to take from the data or user input object.
 - ```operation``` corresponds to the operation (default or registered) to be used to evaluate the sub-condition.
 - ```operand``` corresponds to what value will the user input be compared against.
 - ```expression``` is an identifier used by Regula.JS to know sub-condition has been evaluated.
-Typically this can be anything unique such as uuid but it is recommended to write it as a normal programming condition to make it more human-readable.
+Typically this can be anything unique such as uuid or an index.

 ### conditions